AnattaOldRepo/Delivering-happiness/wp-content/plugins/gravity-forms-salesforce/readme.txt

 * Launch!

 == Upgrade Notice ==

+= 3.0.6.2 (September 5, 2014) =
+* Fixed: Issue saving Web-to-Lead settings for Gravity Forms 1.8.10 or higher.
+Thanks, [@twiginteractive](https://github.com/twiginteractive)
+* Fixed: An issue with the OAuth library clashing if the same library is used elsewhere.
+Thanks, [@JasonTheAdams](https://github.com/JasonTheAdams)
+* Confirmed compatibility with WordPress 4.0

+= 3.0.6.1 (August 18, 2014) =
+* If you haven't read the 3.0.5 notes, please do so!
+* Fixed: Issue with refreshing Salesforce authorization token

+= 3.0.6 (July 19, 2014) =
+* If you haven't read the 3.0.5 changelog notes, please do so!
+* Added: Enabled Merge Tag field value support ([issue #97](https://github.com/katzwebservices/Gravity-Forms-Salesforce/issues/97))
+* Added [API Add-on]: "Form Title" as an option for mapping form fields
+* Fixed: Form details were not being properly passed ([issue #94](https://github.com/katzwebservices/Gravity-Forms-Salesforce/issues/94))
+* Fixed: DaddyAnalytics API names were incorrect for the API integration
+* Fixed: PHP warning about calling static functions
+* Added: Additional Debugging

+= 3.0.5 (June 26, 2014) =
+* __!!MAJOR UPDATE!!__ Please read through the changes below.
+* __API Add-on Changes__
+    - __You will need to update your settings__ after installing the plugin.
+    - The Add-on no longer requires your Salesforce Security Token and Email.
+    - __The API Add-on now *REQUIRES* PHP 5.3__ If your website is running PHP 5.2, the API plugin will no longer work.
+This is necessary to improve security.
+    - Added debug and error logging support (using the <a href="http://gravityhelp.com/downloads/#Gravity_Forms_Logging_Tool">Gravity Forms Logging Tool</a>)
+* __Web-to-Lead Add-on__
+    - Now supports mapping Address 2 fields
+    - Fixed issue with some leads not being added; this was likely because of the time it took to submit a lead to Salesforce.
+* __Daddy Analytics integration__  - the Add-on now works great with Daddy Analytics.
+What is [Daddy Analytics](http://try.daddyanalytics.com/marketing-roi-wp2l/)?
+It allows you to track your leads from their original source, and with that information, you can get true marketing ROI.
+* __Changed how the plugins are loaded__ - there's now a "Salesforce" setting in the Gravity Forms Settings page.
+Go there to enable or disable the different plugins.
+There are no longer multiple visible plugins for this Add-on.

 = 2.6.4.1 (March 19, 2014) =
 * Fixed (API Version): Entry update improvement when set to manually export to Salesforce